IevaNev/brighton-rock-climbing/README.md

   - Prominent placement of social media links in the footer.

 **User Flow**
-1. User lands on the home page → learns about the club’s mission.
+1. User lands on the home page → learns about the gym's mission and services.
-2. Navigates to the schedule/timetable → sees sessions they can join.
+2. Navigates to the timetable, contacts and map → sees where gym is and how to contact.
-3. Views the events → checks upcoming/past event details.
+3. Call to action buttons → booking form.
-4. Signs up via the membership page.
+4. Signs up via the booking page.
-5. Browses the gallery → explores the community spirit.

 #### 4. Skeleton